griptape-ai/griptape-docs/docs/griptape-tools/overview.md

 # Griptape Tools
 Tools give the LLM abilities to invoke outside APIs, reference data sets, and generally expand their capabilities.
 Official Griptape tools for the [Griptape Framework](https://github.com/griptape-ai/griptape).
-You can run Griptape tools in [griptape-flow](https://github.com/griptape-ai/griptape-flow), [LangChain](https://github.com/hwchase17/langchain), or as [ChatGPT Plugins](https://openai.com/blog/chatgpt-plugins).
+You can run Griptape tools in **griptape**, [LangChain](https://github.com/hwchase17/langchain), or as [ChatGPT Plugins](https://openai.com/blog/chatgpt-plugins).

 # Quickstart